The science behind risky decisions and how teens make decisions about risk

 Join the 2000 teachers who have already been equipped with the tools for helping students manage anger and conflict.

-For primary schools, our new Be Wise Story Book Lesson Plans use engaging storybooks and teacher-led lesson plans to help foster safety and respect in the playground.
+Be Wise Story Book Lesson Plans for Primary Schools: engaging storybooks and teacher-led lesson plans to help foster safety and respect in the playground.

-For high schools, our Be Wise Violence Prevention eLearning explores risks, choices and consequences – using real stories and personal reflection on how to manage anger and navigate social conflict.
+Be Wise Violence Prevention eLearning for High Schools: explores risks, choices and consequences, using real stories and personal reflection on how to manage anger and navigate social conflict.

 Get news, updates and invitations to events